waggle-sensor/waggle-docs/docs/tutorials/edge-apps/2-creating-an-edge-app.md

 ### Accessing a camera

 Now that we have pywaggle, the first change we'll make is to use a camera as input rather than a static image file.
+We'll use the following `shapshot()` function to take an RGB snapshot from the camera.

 ```python
 import numpy as np